Amiga software: Utilities

-Freeware

-Atari ST Emulator (AtariST), Hatari (Atari ST and STE), Basilisk II (Macintosh) classic, Frodo (C64), PSXE (Sony PlayStation), Hu-Go!
-(PC Engine, TurboGrafx-16), FunnyMu (Creativision, Funvision, Wizzard), AmiArcadia (Arcadia 2001 and VC 4000, TVGC).

-VICE emulator is modular and emulates all 8-bit machines made by Commodore: C64 (a patch of VICE supports C64dtv), C128, PET including CBM II version (but excluding "non-standard" features of SuperPET 9000), Plus4 and VIC-20.

 Games

-Thousands of games were produced.
-At the time it was common for games to be produced for multiple formats.
-Since the Amiga hardware was the most advanced, games were usually developed on an Amiga, and the Amiga version would be the "gold standard" of the bunch.
+With an extensive library of games released, the Amiga had a reputation for being the "gold standard" of gaming, as the most cutting-edge titles of the time were often developed for the system.
+Its killer app, Cinemaware's Defender of the Crown, was one such game.
+Aside from that, early popular commercial releases were typically conversions of games for Atari ST. The Amiga benefitted from the 1987 launch of the affordable Amiga 500 and the computer's open architecture, and it would find a niche as a gaming platform among smaller studios and bedroom programmers in Europe, peeking in the early 1990s.
+Many highly innovative classics also originated on the platform.

 Demos

 The Amiga was a focal point for the "demo scene".
 The Amiga thrived on public domain, freeware and other not-for-profit development.
 The demo scene spearheaded development in multimedia programming techniques for the Amiga, such that it was de rigueur for the latest visual tricks, soundtrackers and 3D algorithms from the demo scene to end up being used in computer game development.